Empower Your Practice

 Effective Date: [Date]

-1. Nature of Services [Counselor Name] agrees to provide individual therapy services aimed at supporting the Client's mental health and well-being.
+1. Nature of Services and Goals [Counselor Name] agrees to provide individual therapy services aimed at supporting the Client's mental health and well-being.
 Therapy is a collaborative process and does not guarantee specific outcomes.
+Goals and objectives will be discussed in the first session and revisited periodically to ensure the treatment remains aligned with the client's needs.

-2. Session Fees and Payment The fee for each session is $[Amount], due at the time of service.
+2. Session Fees, Payment, and Billing The fee for each session is $[Amount], due at the time of service.
 Accepted payment methods include [credit/debit card, HSA/FSA card, check].
 A late cancellation fee of $[Amount] applies to appointments cancelled with less than [24/48] hours' notice.
+If you are an in-network provider, list accepted insurance plans and estimated copays.
+If you are an out-of-network provider, clarify that a superbill can be provided for potential reimbursement.

-5. Emergency Protocol If you experience a mental health emergency outside of session hours, call 988 (Suicide and Crisis Lifeline), call 911, or go to your nearest emergency room.
-This practice does not provide 24-hour crisis services.
+5. Emergency Protocols This practice does not provide 24-hour emergency or crisis services.
+If you experience a mental health emergency outside of session hours, call 988 (Suicide and Crisis Lifeline), call 911, or go to your nearest emergency room.
+For urgent scheduling matters, contact [Phone Number].

-7. Termination Either party may terminate this agreement with [one week's] written notice.
-Upon termination, referrals to other qualified providers will be offered upon request.
+6. Termination and Referral Either party may terminate this agreement with [one week's] written notice.
+In the event of termination, referrals to other qualified providers will be offered upon request.

 Counselor Signature: ___________________________ Date: ___________